Nanotale - Typing Chronicles on Steam - User reviews, Price & Information

 Something is wrong with the heart of magic.
 Play a young archivist venturing out into a dying world, cataloging its mysteries and its wonders to unearth the truth.
 Nanotale is the new adventure from the Typing Chronicles franchise and the spiritual successor to the acclaimed Epistory.

-Nanotale - Typing Chronicles is a adventure, typing and exploration game developed by Fishing Cactus and published by Fishing Cactus, PID Games and 2PGames.
+Nanotale - Typing Chronicles is a adventure, typing and exploration game developed by Fishing Cactus and published by Fishing Cactus, PID Games, 2PGames and Dear Villagers.

 Released on March 31st 2021 is available on Windows, MacOS and Linux in 12 languages: English, French, Italian, German, Spanish - Spain, Polish, Portuguese - Brazil, Simplified Chinese, Japanese, Korean, Russian and Hungarian.